rotorr/aks-workshop-Jorge/aks-basic-cluster.md

 **NOTE:** You need to fulfill these [requirements](environment-setup.md) to complete this exercise.

 1. Select the region closest to your location.
-Use **eastus2** for United States workshops, **westeurope** for European workshops.
+You can use **eastus2** for United States workshops, **westeurope** for European workshops.
 Other regions include: **eastus, westus, canadacentral, westeurope, centralindia, australiaeast**

 1. Set your initials.